Blog

 CP2501 | Discrepancy between information that has been reported to the IRS and the information in the filed tax return. | Sign the response form included in the notice.
 If you disagree, provide documentation to support your stance. |

-As you help your clients address IRS letters they receive, warn them of potential scams.
+As you address IRS letters you receive, be aware of potential scams.
 It’s common for IRS impersonators to email or call requesting sensitive information.
 The IRS will always contact taxpayers via letters in the mail.
-The only time the IRS will call your client is if they have already informed them they would be calling (like during an examination or audit).
+The only time the IRS will call you is if they have already informed them they would be calling (like during an examination or audit).

-And as always, be thinking about how changes (and potential changes) could impact your client’s tax plans.
-If your client receives an IRS notice around the time you’re preparing their tax return, it might make sense for you to extend their return and wait to file until the issue is resolved.
+And as always, be thinking about how changes (and potential changes) could impact your tax plans.
+If you receive an IRS notice around the time you’re preparing your tax return, it might make sense for you to extend your return and wait to file until the issue is resolved.
 You can always call and ask the IRS agent what the best path forward is if you have any questions.

 Please fill out the form below.